AFA Family Medical Leave Act – Q & A (May 2013 Courtesy of AFA Envoy)

 - Notify you that you need additional months, week, or hours of employment in order to be eligible for FMLA

-Future Leave: If American Eagle fails to advise you in either manner before the date your requested leave is to begin, you are “deemed eligible” to take protected FMLA leave, even though you may still lack 12 months employment or 504 paid hours of service.
+If Compass fails to advise you in either manner before the date your requested leave is to begin, you are “deemed eligible” to take protected FMLA leave, even though you may still lack 12 months employment or 504 paid hours of service.

-Unexpected Absence: If you lack 12 months of employment or 504 paid hours of service when you inform American Eagle of an unexpected absence for FMLA reasons, they must advise you within two business days that you are ineligible for FMLA leave.
+If you lack 12 months of employment or 504 paid hours of service when you inform Compass of an unexpected absence for FMLA reasons, they must advise you within two business days that you are ineligible for FMLA leave.
 Without such notice, your absence is protected by the FMLA.

-Will the Company make my FMLA leave retroactive in the event, AA Medical fails to process my FMLA papers in a timely manner?
+Will FMLA leave be retroactive in the event that Compass fails to process my FMLA papers in a timely manner?

-How much time off am I entitled to receive when taking FMLOA?
+How much time off am I entitled to receive when taking FMLA?

 - You will be entitled to the use of up to 84 days for a regular or block leave in a rolling calendar